 - Let it marinate.
 Although this dish can be ready in 5 minutes or less, there is tremendous value in letting it sit.
 To let the flavors fully come together, allow this bean salad to marinate in the fridge for about an hour before serving it.
 It’s well worth the wait!

 - Drain your beans.
-Before adding them to the salad, make sure to drain your beans and chickpeas.
+Before adding them to the salad, make sure to rinse and drain your beans and chickpeas.
 The slimy canning liquid is typically packed with sodium and we don’t want that to alter the flavors of the salad.

 - Add some spice.
 Prefer your food with a kick?
 Same here!
 You can easily add some heat to this dish by sprinkling in some crushed red pepper or diced red chili peppers.

 - Add a bit of crunch.
 Adding crunchy veggies like fresh green beans, celery, bell peppers, or cucumbers is a great way to add a really nice crunch to this salad, as well as a hearty dose of vitamins and minerals. you can also serve this over a bed of greens like Romaine or arugula.

 - Add cheese: Add another layer of flavor with some salty feta crumbles, creamy goat cheese, or small cubes of mozzarella.

 This easy and delicious bean salad is the perfect complement to all of your favorite picnic fare, sandwiches, and quick proteins.
 If you need some inspiration, here are some of my favorite dishes to serve with bean salad: